sara-nl/spiderdocs/source/Pages/about.rst

 Extraction and Redistribution)` is exactly the opposite.
 It aims to be a connecting platform in a world that has already a lot to offer in terms of storage systems, data distribution and collaboration frameworks, software management and portability systems, and pilot job and task management frameworks.
-The Spider platform can hook them all together as an interoperability hotspot to support a variety of data processing and data collaboration use cases.
+The :abbr:`Spider (Symbiotic Platform(s) for Interoperable Data Extraction and Redistribution)` platform can hook them all together as an interoperability hotspot to support a variety of data processing and data collaboration use cases.